mondeja/pre-commit-po-hooks/README.md

 - `-m/--match "STRING"`: Matching string to be replaced.
-- `-r/--replacement "STRING"`: Replacement for the match at the beginning of the translator comment.
+- `-r/--replacement "STRING"`: Replacement for the match at the beginning of the extracted comment.
 If you want to remove the matching beginning you can pass an empty string `""`.
-- `-d/--dry-run`: Don't do the replacements, only writes to stderr the locations of the translator comments to be replaced.
+- `-d/--dry-run`: Don't do the replacements, only writes to stderr the locations of the extracted comments to be replaced.

 [pypi-link]: https://pypi.org/project/pre-commit-po-hooks